13479776/statTarget/README.md

 The Manual: http://www.bioconductor.org/packages/devel/bioc/vignettes/statTarget/inst/doc/statTarget.html

-The main GUI of statTarget has two basic components.
+The main `GUI of statTarget` has two basic components.
 The first is shift correction.
-It includes quality control-based robust LOESS signal correction (QC-RLSC) that is a widely accepted method for quality con trol based signal correction and integration of metabolomic data from multiple analytical batches (Dunn WB., et al. 2011; Luan H., et al. 2015).
+It includes `quality control-based robust LOESS signal correction (QC-RLSC)` that is a widely accepted method for quality control based signal correction and integration of metabolomic data from multiple analytical batches (Dunn WB., et al. 2011; Luan H., et al. 2015).

-statTarget - Shift Correction provide QC-RLSC algorithm that fit the QC data, and each metabolites in the true sample will be normalized to the QC sample.
+`statTarget - Shift Correction` provide QC-RLSC algorithm that fit the QC data, and each metabolites in the true sample will be normalized to the QC sample.
 Additionally, LOESS based generalised cross-validation (GCV) would be automatically applied to avoid overfitting of the observed data, when the QCspan was set at 0 (Default value).

-statTarget - Statistical Analysis provide features including Data preprocessing, Data descriptions, Multivariate statistics analysis and Univariate analysis.
+`statTarget - Statistical Analysis` provide features including Data preprocessing, Data descriptions, Multivariate statistics analysis and Univariate analysis.

 Data preprocessing : 80-precent rule, glog transformation, KNN imputation, Median imputation and Minimum values imputation.